lordarthas/jQueryPeanut360/README.md

     // Initialize with no params if you use "d-none" as class for hiding
     $("#demo360").peanut360();

+    // Initialize with params if needed
+    $("#demo360").peanut360({
+        hideclass : 'd-none',     // Change name of the class which hides elements interval  : 100           // Faster or slower animation (milliseconds) });

     // !!
 Bind buttons to actions //
     // Start animation
     $("#start_button").on("click", function() { $("#demo360").peanut360("animate") });